-2) The respondent student gives his or her written permission to disclose the discipline.
+2) The respondent student gives their written permission to disclose the discipline.

-5.10 Review Hearing
+5.11 Review Hearing

-5.10.1 Student or employee (faculty, administration, or staff) complainants or respondents may request a review hearing on the findings, sanctions, and/or remedies by submitting a request in writing to the EO/AA Director within five business days from the date the outcome notice is sent.
+5.11.1 Any party may request a review hearing on the findings, sanctions, and/or remedies by submitting a request in writing to the EO/AA Director within 5 business days from the date the outcome notice is sent.
 Failure to file a timely written request for a hearing shall constitute a waiver of the right to a hearing and any appeal rights.
 If there is no request for a hearing, the investigative findings and any sanctions shall become final and binding.
 A request for review hearing may be withdrawn by the requester at any time without prejudice.

-5.10.2 Upon receipt of a written request for review hearing, the EO/AA Director or designee shall provide the party not requesting the review hearing a copy of the request and invite that responding party to submit a written response.
+5.11.2 Upon receipt of a written request for review hearing, the EO/AA Director or designee shall provide the party not requesting the review hearing a copy of the request and invite that responding party to submit a written response.
 The EO/AA Director, designee, or investigator may also provide a written response to the written request for review.

-5.10.3 After submitting the written request identified in 5.10.2, and before the formation of a review panel under 5.10.7, the requesting party must meet with the responsible university administrator for a pre-review meeting.
-In this meeting, the responsible university administrator will explain the review process and provide access to evidence and records available for the review hearing.
+5.11.3 After submitting the written request identified in section 5.11.1, and before the formation of a review panel under section 5.11.5, the requesting party must meet with the sanctioning official for a pre-review meeting.
+In this meeting, the sanctioning official will explain the review hearing process and provide access to evidence and records available for the review hearing.

-5.10.4 While a review is pending, interim sanctions may be imposed by the responsible university administrator, but irreversible sanctions shall not be imposed until the review process is complete.
-For example, if termination from employment has been recommended, a respondent may be suspended from employment (on a paid or unpaid basis) during the review process, but a termination of employment shall not be imposed until the review process is complete and the termination recommendation is upheld.
+5.11.4 While a review is pending, interim sanctions may be imposed by the sanctioning official, but irreversible sanctions shall not be imposed until the review hearing process is complete.
+For example, if termination from employment has been recommended, a respondent may be suspended from employment (on a paid or unpaid basis) during the review process, but a termination of employment shall not be imposed until the review hearing process is complete and the termination recommendation is upheld.
 Leave may be unpaid where the employee has failed to participate in the investigation promptly or in good faith.

-5.10.5 The EO/AA Director or designee shall promptly convene a three-member review panel from a pool of faculty, staff, and students trained in Title VII, Title IV, and Title VI requirements, Policy 165, and related procedures.
+5.11.5 The EO/AA Director or designee shall promptly convene a three-member review panel from a pool of faculty, staff, and students trained in Title VII of the Civil Rights Act of 1964 requirements, Title IV and Title VI of the Higher Education Amendments Act of 1972 requirements, Policy 165 Discrimination, Harassment, and Affirmative Action, and related procedures.